M-Z-Yousif/PGDL-turbulent-inflow-generator/README.md

 auto-encoder with a sub-pixel convolution layer (MSCSP-AE) and a long short-term memory (LSTM) model.
-Physical constraints represented by flow gradient, Reynolds stress tensor, and spectral content of the flow are embedded in the loss function of the MSCSP-AE to force the model to generate realistic turbulent inflow conditions with accurate statistics and spectra, as compared with the ground truth data.
+Physical constraints represented by flow gradient, Reynolds stress tensor, and spectral content of the flow are embedded in the loss function of MSCSP-AE to force the model to generate realistic turbulent inflow conditions with accurate statistics and spectra, as compared with the ground truth data.

 ![Fig2](https://user-images.githubusercontent.com/60691960/145676185-ab8745d6-f87e-48ee-879e-5695b940db5f.png)